M-J-Robbins/good-email-code/email-code/container.md

 ---
 layout: default
-title: Columns
+title: Container
-description: A centered column to house all the email content.
+description: Place multiple columns of content next to each other.
 group: "code"
 order: 1.3
 ---